ShVerni/UltimateDoorbell/README.md

 ## Power Requirements

 > [!WARNING]
-> Make sure you know what kind of power is available to you for your chime.
+> Make sure you know what kind of power is available for your chime.
 The chime itself requires 5VDC, so your setup must be able to provide this.

-Most household chimes in the United States use a 16VAC with a AC/AC transformer to bring the voltage down from the mains voltage.
-If this is the case, the safest option is to ignore/remove that transformer and use the 5V 2A supply and barrel jack from above and plug your doorbell into a standard outlet.
+Most household chimes in the United States use 16VAC with a AC/AC transformer to bring the voltage down from the mains voltage.
+If this is the case, the safest option is to ignore/remove that transformer and use the 5V 2A supply and barrel jack from the materials above and plug your doorbell into a standard outlet.

-If you already have DC voltage available at the wall thats greater than 5V, you can use the MPM3610 from above to bring the voltage down to 5V.
+If you already have DC voltage available at the wall that's greater than 5V, you can use the MPM3610 from above to bring the voltage down to 5V.

 # Assembly

 ## Hardware

-You'll need to wire up the various components to the TinyS3 ESP32 microcontroller in the following manner.
+While you can use any ESP32 device, one with two or more cores is highly recommended, and the ESP32-S3 is the preferred version, and specifically the TinyS3 board.
+You'll need to wire up the various components to the TinyS3 ESP32 in the following manner:

 > [!IMPORTANT]
 > This setup assumes the doorbell button connects to GND.
-If this is not the case, you'll need to modify the code and replace the pull-up resistor setting with a pull-down resistor.
+If this is not the case, you'll need to modify the code and change the pull-up resistor setting to a pull-down resistor and change the code accordingly.

 |TinyS3 Pin| Device Pin  | Device               |
 |:---------|:-----------:|----------------------|